 While retaining an active interest in family law and policy, Andrew’s research interests now lie mainly in aspects of legal education.
 His chapter entitled ‘Capitalising on Clinical Legal Education: Insights from Bourdieu’ was published in a volume edited by Hugh McFaul and Omar Madhloom published by Routledge in 2021.
-Andrew has also recently blogged on law schools' responses to the Solicitors Qualifying Examination (SQE) and the representation of students dressed as barristers on university websites, and he leads the OU Law School’s SQE curriculum development work.
+Andrew leads the law school's Solicitors Qualifying Examination (SQE) curriculum development work and he has recently blogged on why the SQE can't guarantee competent solicitors and law schools' responses to the SQE.
 As Deputy Director (Law) of SCiLAB, Andrew plays a central role in the Faculty's vibrant and growing research centre.

 Andrew has over seven years’ experience of supervising PhD students, as both first and second supervisor, including supervising three students to completion.
 He is happy to be approached about PhD supervision in any of his areas of interest.

 Prior to working at The Open University, Andrew led a range of undergraduate modules including Family Law, Child Law and Constitutional & Administrative Law.
 He is currently involved in the production of the following modules: • W111 Criminal Law and the Courts • W230 Family Law • W321 SQE: Legal System, Public Law and Criminal Litigation • W322 SQE: Property and Private Client Law and Practice

 Family Law by Frances Burton (2016)